 These students, still in high school, were not experts in waste management but they put together a sustainability plan, known as the Green Way project, for two high schools and encouraged their art and environmental school clubs to get involved in the effort.

-The Art Club helped paint the recycled trash receptacles different colors to indicate the type of waste while the Environmental Club organized sustainability-themed quizzes and games to spark student involvement and educate them about the importance of proper waste management and the recycling of the organics and plastics.
+The Art Club helped paint the recycled trash receptacles different colors to indicate the type of waste while the Environmental Club organized sustainability-themed quizzes and games to spark student involvement and educate them about the importance of proper waste management and recycling organics and plastics.
 The Green Way project members even negotiated an important collaboration with a local recycling company to ensure the plastic waste would be collected and transformed into recycled plastic cobblestones that are used in construction projects.

-Maty D., the leader of the Green Way project, says, "I hope that the Green Way project will change the face of the city, because the environment is the first thing one sees when they arrive in your country.
+Maty D., the leader of the Green Way project, says, "I hope that the Green Way project will change the face of the city because the environment is the first thing one sees when they arrive in your country.
 I also want to draw the attention of environmental authorities in Senegal and to other young people, as they are the ones who can change this situation."

 Watch the news report on the Green Way project by the Senegal national news station RTS1 in French (starting at 3:12)